Posted by Hunter Worth on Mar 24, 2023

 Using a Turkey Reaping Decoy

 Always adhere to safety, especially when reaping.
-Don’t use on public land and only on private when you are certain there are no other hunters in the area.
+Don’t reap on public land, period.
+Only reap on private when you are certain there are no other hunters in the area.
 Check your state’s regulations to make sure reaping is legal.

 Organized turkey hunting began as a fall sport.
 Hunters found flocks, mastered tactics to bust them up and then would call the birds back together.
 Somewhere along the way biologists intervened, realizing the importance of the wild turkey as a game animal by studying its breeding habits.
 And in turn, it became the spring pursuit that keeps some of the most experienced hunters awake at night.